 Sapporo is also one of Japan’s most modern cities.
 This means that it has fewer traditional features, such as daimyo palaces or Buddhist temples.
 Instead, Sapporo feels more like a “Western-style” city, with architecture more in line with American and European styles.
 Don’t worry, though; if what you’re after is an authentic Japanese experience, Sapporo still satisfies.

 To wit, the Historical Village of Hokkaido is an open-air museum that preserved more than 50 buildings from Japan’s Meiji Era.
 Furthermore, the Hokkaido University Botanic Garden offers 13 hectares of delicate Japanese flowers.
 It also features an on-site museum full of Meiji Era artifacts.
 For a relatively modern city, Sapporo is one of the best and cheapest places to visit in Japan.
-Don’t sleep on this veritable hidden gem!
+Don’t sleep on this hidden gem in Asia!

 Okayama Momotaro Airport (OKJ) takes its name not only from the region it serves, but also from local folklore.
 According to legend, a young boy named Momotaro was born from a giant peach and raised by a couple living in the city of Okayama.
 Momotaro would later go on a grand adventure.
 The roots of this tale in Okayama are a major source of local pride.